mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-01-09-jayperdue-portrait.md

 ---
 layout: media
-title: "Orange you glad I didn't..."
+title: "Orange you glad I didn't…"
 excerpt: "PaperFaces portrait of @jayperdue drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-jayperdue-twitter-lg.jpg